-- Fully extend wheel & roller depth cylinders & hold for 30 seconds to re-phase. - Extend wheel adjustment to lift end of wing if cutting deeper. - Retract wheel adjustment to lower end of wing if cutting shallower. - Check for same number of depth control plates used on each side. - Adjust the wing down pressure valve using an allen wrench in small increments of 50-100 psi until the desired result is achieved.
+- Fully extend wheel & roller depth cylinders & hold for 30 seconds to re-phase. - Adjust the threaded rods on the end wheels: - Lengthen to lift end of wing if cutting deeper. - Shorten to lower end of wing if cutting shallower. - Check for same number of depth control plates used on each side. - Adjust the wing down pressure valve using an allen wrench in small increments of 50-100 psi until the desired result is achieved.
 IMPORTANT: Do not exceed 1400 psi or mechanical damage will occur.